Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 Having waterproof pouches provides 3 MAJOR benefits.

-- Take pictures while in the water: When you are in the caves and the tunnel, water is splashing everywhere and it’s impossible not to get your phone wet without using one of these pouches.
+- Take pictures while in the water: When you are in the caves and the tunnel, water splashes everywhere, and itโs impossible not to get your phone wet without using one of these pouches.

-- Use your phone’s flashlight when in the tunnel: The tunnel is pitch black and without bringing your own source of light, it’s impossible to navigate to the tunnel’s end.
+- Use your phoneโs flashlight when in the tunnel: The tunnel is pitch black, and without bringing your own light source, navigating to the tunnelโs end is impossible.

-- Avoid renting expensive lockers: Having this waterproof pouch allows you to bring your money and valuables with you instead of having to rent expensive lockers.
+- Avoid renting expensive lockers: This waterproof pouch lets you bring your money and valuables instead of renting expensive lockers.

-While not absolutely necessary, we really recommend getting a pair of water shoes.
+While unnecessary, we recommend getting a pair of water shoes.

 These shoes help protect you from the loose and sharp rocks at the bottom of the river, caves, and tunnel.
-We were always climbing over rocks and these shoes definitely saved our feet.
+We were always climbing over rocks, and these shoes saved our feet.

 Virtually every domestic visitor was wearing some form of these water shoes.